Skip to content

 Denver Seminary is located at 6399 S. Santa Fe Dr., Littleton, Colo.
 For more information, contact Andrea Weyand, senior director of communications, at 303.762.6948, or Andrea.Weyand@denverseminary.edu.

-About Denver Seminary -Denver Seminary is a non-denominational graduate school of theology located in Littleton, Colo.
+About Denver Seminary – Denver Seminary is a non-denominational graduate school of theology located in Littleton, Colo.
 The Seminary’s mission is to prepare men and women to engage the needs of the world with the redemptive power of the gospel and the life-changing truth of Scripture.
-Denver Seminary offers both residential and fully online degree programs.
+Established in 1950, Denver Seminary offers on-campus, fully online, and hybrid degree programs, and has an extension campus in Washington DC and a Korean Global Program.
+In addition, the Seminary offers programming for lay ministry through its Hispanic Program and Black Church Program.

 The Gospel Initiative uses collaborative research and experiential peer-based learning to serve, prepare, and empower ministries to innovate ways to become more relevant, responsive, reliable, resilient and gospel-centered when engaging social issues.